maoxuli/netb/examples/README.md

 - tcp
 Examples of TCP server and TCP client working in block or non-block mode.
 Good illustrations of using Socket, SocketAddress, TcpAcceptor, and TcpSocket, as well as error handling with exception and error object.

+- udp
+Examples of UDP server and UDP client working in block or non-block mode.
+Good illustrations of using Socket, SocketAddress, and UdpSocket, as well as error handling with exception and error object.

 - echo
 Examples of echo server and echo client working in asynchronous I/O mode.
 Good illustrations of using AsyncTcpAcceptor, AsyncTcpSocket, and AsyncUdpSocket, as well as the asynchronous facility including EventLoop and EventLoopThread.